-In 2005, it was determined that sufficient vacant land for residential and commercial development was designated in local official plans to accommodate the anticipated growth in the County over the planning period.
+In 2005, it was determined that The County works with local municipalities to closely monitor the residential, commercial and industrial land supply so as to ensure that sufficient supply is residential and commercial development was designated in local official plans to accommodate the anticipated growth in the County over the planning period.
 Further, based on anticipated growth patterns, the existing designated land was located in the appropriate Settlement Areas.
 However, unanticipated circumstances may result in alterations to the expected growth patterns during the planning period thus requiring the designation of additional land for development.
 It is the intention of this Plan to use the population projections presented in Appendix B as a guide to the County's future growth and development.
-If over the planning period, a local municipality can not absorb the population projections outlined, nothing in this Plan shall restrict other municipalities from accommodating that growth, provided the appropriate services can be provided.
+If over the planning period, a local municipality can not cannot absorb the population projections outlined, nothing in this Plan shall restrict other municipalities from accommodating that growth, provided the appropriate services can be provided.